Learning to Register Unbalanced Point Pairs: Appendix

 where $\mathcal{\bar{Z}}$ is the predicted similarity matrix after solving optimal transport using the Sinkhorn algorithm, $\mathcal{\hat{Z}}$ is the binary matrix that indicates ground-truth.
-For coarse scale super point and submap level matching, we follow \cite{yu2021cofinet} and calculate the overlap ratio between two super points, or submaps, to calculate soft-labeled supervision.
+For coarse scale super point and submap level matching, we follow \citep{yu2021cofinet} and calculate the overlap ratio between two super points, or submaps, to calculate soft-labeled supervision.
 For super point matching, we calculate the overlap ratio between two super points as:

 where $\mathbf{\hat{R}}, \mathbf{\hat{t}}$ is the groundtruth rotation and translation and $\tau_g$ is the predefined distance threshold.
-If the superpoint $(i',j')$ is not an inlier correspondence, we assign it to the slack entry in similarity matrix.
-For this, we calculate the ratio of point in $\mathbf{G}_{i'}$ which are overlapped with point cloud $\mathbf{Y}$:
+If the superpoint $(i',j')$ is not an inlier correspondence, we assign it to the slack entry in the similarity matrix.
+For this, we calculate the ratio of points in $\mathbf{G}_{i'}$ which are overlapped with point cloud $\mathbf{Y}$:

 and finally build the groundtruth similarity matrix $\mathcal{\hat{Z}}_g \in \mathbb{R}^{n'+1 \times m'+1}$ as:

 Then we calculate the loss similar with point matching loss.

 Note that unlike the point matching loss $\mathcal{L}_p$, super point matching loss is supervised with the continuous soft labeled supervision $\mathcal{\hat{Z}}_g$.
 Similarly, we can calculate the submap matching loss $\mathcal{L}_s$: